 - Obscene behavior

-How an Attorney Can Help At Disciplinary Hearings
+How Can an Attorney Help At Disciplinary Hearings?

 The administrative disciplinary process varies from university to university, but due process guarantees students the right to be notified of the charges against them and to request a hearing before a decision is reached.
 At the hearing, students can present their side of the story and call witnesses their behalf.
 Generally speaking, a DelrayBeach student defense attorney cannot speak for the student at the hearing but can act as an advisor.